drogue-iot/rfcs/active/0001-cloud-multi-tenancy.md

 For example: Creating a device `d1` and creating a device `d2` with a unique username of `d1` would cause a conflict.
 So it is not possible to add a unique username of `d2` that already is used otherwise in the system.

-As devices are unique within the scope of a tenant, tenants are unique in the scope of an instance.
-So more care has to be taken defining aliases for tenants as that may block others from using the ID.
+As devices are unique within the scope of an application, applications are unique in the scope of an instance.
+So more care has to be taken defining aliases for applications as that may block others from using the ID.

-For example: A tenant of "Bar Inc" could create a trust anchor for `O=Foo Inc`, blocking "Foo Inc" from creating an appropriate trust anchor.
+For example: An application of "Bar Inc" could create a trust anchor for `O=Foo Inc`, blocking "Foo Inc" from creating an appropriate trust anchor.
 There are two possible solutions for this:

 1) An approval process is used to ensure that a trust anchor only gets activated (and thus the alias created) after a manual control of the trust anchor.
-2) A dedicated instance is used so that a user can self manage all aspects of the tenant configuration.
+2) A dedicated instance is used so that a user can self manage all aspects of the application configuration.

 #### More alias examples

 ##### Example #1: Custom endpoint hostname

-A tenant is configured with a dedicated hostname: `mqtt.my.corp`.
+A application is configured with a dedicated hostname: `mqtt.my.corp`.
 That would result in an additional alias:

 * `mytt.my.corp`.